axsaucedo/industrial-airflow/contents.md

 amount of
 ## internal/external use-cases

-Their datapipeline is getting unmanagable!
+Their data pipeline is getting unmanagable!

 [NEXT]